abdulazizasiri/Regex/README.md

 | +             | preceding item one or more times
 | ?             | preceding item zero or one time

-The + sign requires that the char after it MUST exist.
+The + sign requires that the char before it MUST exist.